 The Purpose of Wireframes

 Everyone has a different style of wireframing.
 Some people create rough sketches, others create detailed blueprints.
-There is no right or wrong answer here and in my experience, the level of detail required is dictated by the complexity of the website or application.
+There is no right or wrong answer here.
+In my experience, the level of detail is dictated by the complexity of the website or application.